A Physical and Mathematical Framework for the Semantic Theory of Evolution: Three Classes of Living Beings

-where the second and third lines are different from eq.~\ref{eq:plausibility}, which by definition assumed $Pl(\emptyset) = 0$ and $Pl(\Theta) = 1$.

-The above equations express what evidence decision-makers see, but humans can react very differently to one and the same information.
-In particular, conflicting evidence expressed by $m(\emptyset)>0$ can trigger different reactions from different individuals, or from one and the same individuals at different points in time.
+Once conflicting evidence has been perceived, new possibilities must be explored and novel hypotheses must be formulated, as in the case depicted in the right portion of Figure~\ref{fig:Hs}.
+However, conflicting evidence expressed by $m(\emptyset)>0$ can trigger different reactions from different individuals, or from one and the same individuals at different points in time.

+Consider classical detective stories.
 To be sure, Dr. Watson knows from the very beginning who's guilty.
-All clues point to one and only one direction so if the case had been in his hands, it had been closed immediately.
-However, Sherlock Holmes is profoundly disturbed by a tiny detail that contradicts Dr. Watson's interpretation.
+All clues point to one and only one culprit so if the case had been in his hands, Watson had simply closed it.
+However, Sherlock Holmes is profoundly disturbed by a tiny detail that contradicts the received interpretation.
 Thus, he interrogates other testimonies, finds other cues that do not fit with the rest of the picture, ascertains that certain testimonies are unreliable and, in the end, the denouement finally comes.
 Sherlock Holmes comes out with an entirely different interpretation, where certain details have a prominent place in causal explanations whereas others have been discarded.

 ET understands the process of formulating novel hypotheses and looking for novel evidence, again and again until a coherent interpretation is reached, as refining and coarsening the FoD \cite{gordon-shortliffe-90VII-III} \cite{haenni-05WP} \cite{smets-07IF} \cite{shafer-16IJAR-hist}.
-This process is neither irrational nor obscure, but rather follows its own rationale:
+This process is neither irrational nor obscure, but rather follows its own logic:

 \begin{quotation} Like any creative act, the act of constructing a frame of discernment does not lend itself to thorough analysis.
 But we can pick out two considerations that influence it: (1) we want our evidence to interact in an interesting way, and (2) we do not want it to exhibit too much internal conflict.